 Full details: NatWest Select Silver, £10/month - includes European travel, mobile & Lovefilm

 The NatWest Select Silver account offers access to Experian's* credit report service, which normally costs £14.99 a month.
 As part of this you'll also be able to set up credit alerts to let you know if anyone applies for credit in your name.

 The account is £10 a month and offers European travel insurance, mobile phone insurance and LOVEFiLM rentals (worth £4.89 a month).

 Experian credit reports

-An optional addition if you are a victim.
-It essentially makes lenders perform extra checks on applications though can affect your credit score.
+An optional addition if you are a victim of ID fraud.
+It essentially makes lenders perform extra checks on your identity whenever an application is made in your name.
 See the full explanation below.

 Too late!
 I think my ID has been stolen

 However, don't use this lightly.
-Getting Protective Registration on your files will slow up any credit searches, and may mean you don't get approved for things you need, from credit cards to mobile phone contracts.
+Getting Protective Registration on your files will slow up any credit searches, as your name will be flagged up, but this won't stop you from taking out products, it will stop the fraudsters.